 Our natural sand proppant business mines, processes and sells high quality silica, a key input for the hydraulic fracturing of oil and gas wells, which we refer to as frac sand.
 All of our frac sand facilities are located in Wisconsin, with our Taylor facilities located in Jackson County, our Piranha facilities located in Barron County and our Muskie facilities located in Pierce County.
-Our frac sand facilities consist of three dry plants with a total permitted capacity of 6.6 million tons of sand per year, and two wet plants that supply two of the dry plants with Northern White silica sand, which we believe is some of the highest quality raw frac sand available.
+Our frac sand facilities consist of three dry plants with a total permitted capacity of 5.7 million tons of sand per year, and two wet plants that supply two of the dry plants with Northern White silica sand, which we believe is some of the highest quality raw frac sand available.
 Our Muskie dry plant in Pierce County, Wisconsin also has a wet plant, but is currently supplied by washed sand that is purchased from a third party supplier.

 The production of our frac sand consists of three basic processes: mining, wet plant operations and dry plant operations.
 All mining activities take place in an open pit environment, whereby we remove the topsoil, which is set aside, and then remove other non-economic minerals, or "overburden," to expose the sand deposits.
 We then "bump" the sand using explosives on the mine face, which causes the sand to fall into the pit, where it is then carried by truck or conveyor to the wet plant operations.
 At our wet plants, the mined sand goes through a series of processes designed to separate the sand from unusable materials.
 The resulting wet sand is then conveyed to a wet sand stockpile where most of the water is allowed to drain into our on-site recycling facility, while the remaining fine grains and materials, if any, are separated through a series of settlement ponds.
 We reuse the water that does not evaporate in our wet process.
-Wet sand directly into railcars or trucks, which we then ship to one of our transloading facilities or directly to our customers.
+Wet sand from our stockpile is then conveyed or trucked to our dry plants where the sand is dried, screened into specific mesh categories and stored in silos.
+From the silos, we load sand directly into railcars or trucks, which we then ship to one of our transloading facilities or directly to our customers.
 For information regarding our transloading facilities and shipping capabilities, see "Item 1.
 Business-Our Services-Natural Sand Proppant Services."

 Taylor.
 Our Taylor facilities are located in Taylor, Wisconsin and encompass a total of approximately 393 acres.
-The site contains a mine with 26.3 million tons of proven recoverable proppant sand reserves as of December 31, 2018, based on estimates prepared by John T. Boyd Company, our third party mining and geological consultant.
+The site contains a mine with 25.1 million tons of proven recoverable proppant sand reserves as of December 31, 2019, based on estimates prepared by John T. Boyd Company, our third party mining and geological consultant.
 Our Taylor wet plant can currently process up to 2.6 million tons of wet frac sand per year.
 Our Taylor dry plant is adjacent to our Taylor wet plant and wash facilities.
-As of December 31, 2018, the dry plant had a rated production capacity of 2.2 million tons per year.
+As of December 31, 2019, the dry plant had a rated production capacity of 2.2 million tons per year.
 Our current air permit allows us to produce up to 2.2 million tons per year of finished product.
-Prior to the expansion in the first quarter of 2018, our Taylor facility had a 100 ton per hour natural gas fluid bed dryer as well as five high capacity gyratory mineral separators, or screeners, capable of producing 0.9 million tons of frac sand per year.
-The expanded Taylor facility now includes a new 150 ton per hour natural gas fluid bed dryer as well as nine high capacity screeners that are capable of producing 2.2 million tons of frac sand per year.
-During the year ended December 31, 2018, our Taylor facility produced 0.9 million tons of sand.
+The Taylor facility includes a 150 ton per hour natural gas fluid bed dryer and a 100 ton per hour natural gas fluid bed dryer as well as nine high capacity screeners that are capable of producing 2.2 million tons of frac sand per year.
+During the year ended December 31, 2019, our Taylor facility produced 0.9 million tons of sand.
 Our finished product is transported via truck to our transloading facility with rail access.